We guarantee to beat your new insurance quote or renewal premium from any other insurer.

 This could apply to you if you buy your products from third party suppliers or you sell second-hand products.
 If the manufacturer cannot be identified, the burden of liability is yours.

 If the company that made your product is no longer trading, compensation will be sought from you, the seller, for any damage or injury the product causes.
-This is because it is unlikely you will be able to recover the costs from the original manufacturer.
+This is because it's unlikely you'll be able to recover the costs from the original manufacturer.

-At Direct Line for Business, we don't offer one day or short term product liability cover.
-Product liability covers you for claims occurring within the specific period of insurance.
-Arranging a one day policy would only cover you for the day that you sell the product.
-So if a customer injured themselves, or their property was damaged, on any day after the date specified on the policy, you would not be covered.
+At Direct Line we don't offer one-day or short-term product liability cover.
+Arranging a one-day policy would only cover you for the day that you sell the product.
+So, if a customer injured themselves, or their property was damaged, on any day after the date specified on the policy, you would not be covered.

 We offer annual product liability cover.
 So, if someone makes a claim against you because of any products or goods you have sold them in the days, weeks, or months after you take out your policy, you're covered providing your policy is still in force with us.